yusuke-shigeta/dev-astro/blog/src/pages/posts/post-4.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro

-title: "My First Blog Post"
+title: "post-4"
 pubDate: 2022-07-01
 description: "This is the first post of my new Astro blog."
 author: "Astro Learner"
 image:
   url: "https://docs.astro.build/assets/rose.webp"
   alt: "The Astro logo on a dark background with a pink glow."
-tags: ["astro", "blogging", "learning in public"]
+tags: ["astro", "learning in public"]
 ---

 # `astro`の書き方!!